-When one is browsing through the comments to the above post the commenters' focus on eye colors and mathematical induction can be recognised very easily.
+When one is browsing through the comments to the above post commenters' focus on eye colors and mathematical induction can be recognized very easily.
 I see other things:

 A) Assumptions that are questionable and

 B) Assumptions that are not stated explicitly, and are therefore unseen and

 A1.
 Can a person be both highly logical and highly religious at the same time?
 If not, the Puzzle and its two alternative solutions are just a waste of our precious time?

 A2.
 Who/what is logical (or illogical)?
 Is it the person or is it just some (not all) of his/her acts?
 For example, the most ‘logical’ person in the world – Kurt Gödel – tried to starve himself to death twice (and succeeded on the second attempt).
 What I imply is that a ‘logical’ person may sometimes act illogically and thus invalidate the logic of Solution 1 (where all islanders live) and Solution 2 (where all islanders die).